wireman27/train-positions/README.md

 # train-positions

-A simple theoretical visualisation of where Mumbai's trains are at any given minute. <br>
-Current version is Western line, slow, non-Sunday trains going towards Churchgate. <br>
+A simple theoretical visualisation of where Mumbai's trains are at any given minute.
+Current version is Western line, slow, non-Sunday trains going towards Churchgate.
 Drag the slider to select time.<br>

 **Sources** <br>